 What You Need to Know About Gaming Change People or Booth Cashier

-Career Description Exchange coins, tokens, and chips for patrons' money.
+Job Description: Exchange coins, tokens, and chips for patrons’ money.
 May issue payoffs and obtain customer’s signature on receipt.
 May operate a booth in the slot machine area and furnish change persons with money bank at the start of the shift, or count and audit money in drawers.

-Life As a Gaming Change People or Booth Cashier: What Do They Do?
+Gaming Change People or Booth Cashier Responsibilities

 - Exchange money, credit, and casino chips, and make change for customers.